Keep up to date with publications in your subject

 Google Scholar provides saved search alerts.
 There is no limit the number alerts you can create and Google Scholar does not require you to create an account to use this service.

-- Creating Google Scholar Alerts (online)
+- Creating Google Scholar Alerts (blog post)

 You will need a PDF reader such as Adobe Acrobat (downloadable from Adobe) to view PDF file(s).
 PDF files open in a new window.